-Animate Opens Global Online Store For Authentic Anime Merchandise – Largest Anime Chain Combats Counterfeiters
+Animate Opens Global Online Store For Authentic Anime Merchandise, Largest Anime Chain Combats Counterfeiters

 — YOI TRASH (@kristalshay) March 25, 2017

 Unfortunately, with a marked absence of licensed distributors, counterfeiters had been having a field day churning out counterfeit and non-licensed merchandise.
-Non-regulated brick and mortar stores as well as many online retailers have been openly selling anime merchandise with impunity.
+Non-regulated brick and mortar stores, as well as many online retailers, have been openly selling anime merchandise with impunity.
 While many products are expert replicas of the original, there are several anomalies and mistakes when there’s a pressing need to produce thousands of products before the release of an anime series or movie.
 Additionally, licensed merchandise is often correctly translated.
-Needless to add, majority of the products sold in these stores weren’t translated at all or, had very poor translation.
+Needless to add, the majority of the products sold in these stores weren’t translated at all or, had a very poor translatio

 Animate’s online store will include products related to anime from a wide genre.
 According to Anime News Network, products consist mainly of anime-related video products such as DVDs and Blu-ray discs, music products like character songs and drama CDs, and a variety of character goods and books/publications.
 Moreover, the online destination also features a large variety of “animate exclusive bonus” content.
 Needless to add, the exclusive content is restricted to customers who buy merchandise through the online portal of Animate.
-Additionally, the company is planning to regularly offer limited edition products which are exclusive to the Animate website and won’t be found elsewhere.
+Additionally, the company is planning to regularly offer limited edition products, which are exclusive to the Animate website and won’t be found elsewhere.

 ก็ไม่รู้ว่าดวงดีหรือเปล่านะ????